Analysis | The worst defenses of Trump on the Capitol riot

 The supporters weren’t actually acting on Trump’s behalf

-Also during the impeachment debate this week, Rep. Brian Mast (R-Fla.) highlighted a variation on the above theory: The idea that, whoever these people were, they weren’t acting on Trump’s behalf or, more directly, at his request.
+Also during the impeachment debate this week, Rep. Brian Mast (R-Fla.) highlighted a variation of the above theory: The idea that, whoever these people were, they weren’t acting on Trump’s behalf or, more directly, at his request.

 “Has any one of those individuals who brought violence on this Capitol been brought here to answer whether they did that because of our president?”
 Mast asked.
 He paused for effect.
 “It appears I will receive no answer,” he concluded, despite not having posed the question as an inquiry to which anyone would respond.